-The best forex brokers in Canada measure up to forex brokers elsewhere.
-Each country’s currency is managed by its central bank and/or government, and each often uses different processes, that’s why it gets tricky navigating the brokerage world.
+The best forex brokers in Canada measure up to forex brokers around the world.
+Each country’s currency is managed by its central bank and/or government.
+But each can use different processes, so navigating the brokerage world can be tricky.

 Consequently, the relative value of a currency changes over time when compared to another currency.
-Most currencies around the world are tied in some way to the U.S. dollar.
+Most currencies are tied in some way to the U.S. dollar.

 The U.S. dollar is the baseline currency in everything from commodities to stocks.
 Since each individual currency fluctuates due to changes in supply and demand, currencies change over time.

 Take a look at the forex brokers that made the list for the best brokers in Canada with a forex platform.

 When you visit IFC Markets, you are partaking in 16 years of experience in the forex and CFD markets.
 The platform is regulated by BVI, FSC, and LFSA along with carrying insurance from AIG Professional Indemnity Insurance for Financial Institutions.

 IFC Markets is a great place for intraday and mid term traders who want competitive spreads and excellent support.
 With spreads as low as 0.4 pips, you are spending very little money to complete your trades.
 You can invest in CFDs, and the firm even has a proprietary trading method known as the “GeWorko Portfolio Quoting Method.”

 You can use the IFC Markets platform to create your own trading method if you have an idea you’d like to test.
 Plus, IFC Markets offers: